Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_04/step_04.md

         ```

-As you can see, a Cycle is activated once you have set the desired frequency of the scenario.
-In this code snippet, since we have specified `frequency=Frequency.MONTHLY`, the corresponding scenario is automatically attached to the correct period (month) when it is created.
+In the code snippet, you can observe that a Cycle becomes active when you've set the desired frequency for the scenario.
+In this code snippet, since we have specified
+`frequency=Frequency.MONTHLY`, the corresponding scenario is automatically attached to the correct period (month) when it is created.

-The Cycle which a Scenario belongs to is based on the _creation_date_ (`datetime.datetime.now()` by default) of the scenario.
-It can be "attached" to a specific cycle by manually setting its _creation_date_, as we are doing in the following example.
+The Cycle which a Scenario belongs to is based on the _creation_date_
+(`datetime.datetime.now()` by default) of the scenario.
+It can be "attached"
+to a specific cycle by manually setting its _creation_date_, as we are doing in the following example.

 ```python